 Revisiting Lisboa Pt.
 I

-During a winter few years ago I had the privilege to live in Lisboa (Lisbon), Portugal.
-Working a full time job I had the weekends off to discover the city, trying to capture the colours and the spirit of Lisboa on camera.
+During a winter a few years ago, I had the privilege of living in Lisboa (Lisbon), Portugal.
+Working a full-time job, I had the weekends off to discover the city, trying to capture the colors and the spirit of Lisboa on camera.
 I published the results on this website between late 2014 and early 2015.
-You’ll find a collection of the series’ right here.
+You’ll find a collection of the series right here.
 My piece about Azulejos, the traditional craft of manufacturing ceramic tiles, is still one of the most clicked articles on this website.

-So two months ago I got to get back to the wonderful capital of Portugal once again for a few days and I fell in love again.
-As I used to do I took my camera bag and roamed freely around the city once again, revisiting parts of the town I already new but also discovering new places like the Convento di Carmo, an abandoned church I haven’t been to before.
-Of course you never take the same shot twice, there is always a new angle, a new perspective and in this case also a new camera and new lenses.
+So two months ago, I got to return to the beautiful capital of Portugal again for a few days, and I fell in love again.
+As I used to do, I took my camera bag.
+I roamed freely around the city again, revisiting parts of the town I already knew and discovering new places like the Convento di Carmo, an abandoned church I hadn’t been to before.
+Of course, you never take the same shot twice; there is always a new angle, perspective, and, in this case, a new camera and lenses.

-It felt like a direct continuations of what I did a couple of years before, like I would never have been away really.
-Also the weather was just perfect for photography in these last days of Iberian summer.
-I’ve spend some time to curate the new shots and make them into a couple of new series’, which I will release little by little during the following months.
+It felt like a direct continuation of what I had done a few years before like I would never have been away.
+Also, the weather was perfect for photography in these last days of Iberian summer.
+I’ve spent some time curating the new shots and making them into a couple of new series, which I will release little by little during the following months.